slashwhatever/vite-react-boilerplate/README.md

 Done!

-Note that this also includes rematch-redux for state management which you can easily remove if you prefer an alternative state management solution.
+Note that this also includes rematch-redux for state management as well as Jest and Testing Library for unit tests.

 Vite: https://github.com/vitejs/vite